Big Horn Remodeling

 Do kitchen remodels require permits in Las Vegas?

 Permits are required if you move plumbing or add, remove, or alter electrical, mechanical, structural, or architectural elements.
 A straightforward remodel with no changes to those systems generally does not require permits.
 We handle permitting in our own name when needed.
+For the full scope breakdown, review our full kitchen remodel permit guide.

 How long does a kitchen remodel usually take in Las Vegas?